-National Community Land Trust Network
+National Community Land Trust Network (Community Led Homes)

 - Professionalising and standardising the advice available about community-led housing

-- Establishing, expanding and facilitating local enabling infrastructure support services across England
+- Establishing, expanding and facilitating local enabling infrastructure support services

-Why we are funding this project
+Why we funded this project

 To deliver better access to information, support, advice and technical expertise that is needed to progress a scheme.